-Why can I not use the Product Descriptions from my supplier or copied from other shops?
+Why can I not use the Product Descriptions from my supplier or copy from other shops?

-This is not recommended because search engines hate duplicate descriptions and can penalise your shop for doing this.
-Search engines ideally want all online shops and websites to be filled with unique content and as a result, the most quality content achieves high search engine results.
-Duplicated content however, indicates that the content has come from elsewhere so the ‘authenticity’ of the shop or website may be brought into question if none of the content is unique.
+Search engines ideally want all online shops and websites to be filled with unique content and as a result, the most quality content achieves higher search engine results.
+Duplicated content, however, indicates that the content has come from elsewhere so the ‘authenticity’ of the shop or website may be brought into question if none of the content is unique.